 We will be faced with multiple challenges in the future due to smaller labour markets in Canada, and especially in British Columbia, given declining birth rates, ensuing retirement of baby boomers and the B.C. economy outpacing the growth of the national economy.
-The labour force will diminish and the Canadian P&C industry will continue to have more difficulty than other sectors in retaining and attracting employees.20 succession planning processes for our leaders, expanded performance management to all employees, and reinvested in technical and customer service training.
+The labour force will diminish and the Canadian P&C industry will continue to have more difficulty than other sectors in retaining and attracting employees.

+In order to meet these and other challenges, we have implemented new talent acquisition processes and programs, developed leadership competencies and succession planning processes for our leaders, expanded performance management to all employees, and reinvested in technical and customer service training.
 Continued investment in strengthening our workforce will be essential in preparing us for the future.
 An example of the successes we have already achieved through our commitment to ongoing learning and professional development includes ICBC's staff being honoured with the Canadian Help Desk Analyst of the Year Award for a second year in a row.